nrv-framework/NRV/docs/usersguide/optimization.rst

 `Context modifiers` are callable objects that adapt the static context according to an input vector.
 They can modify various aspects of the static context, such as stimulus waveform, electrode geometry, etc...

 Several `context modifiers` have been implemented in NRV for general use.
-They all inherit from a generic context modifier class: :class:`~nrv.optim.optim_utils.ContextModifiers.context_modifier`.
+They all inherit from a generic context modifier class: :class:`~nrv.optim.optim_utils._ContextModifiers.context_modifier`.
 A list of existing contexts is given below:

 .. list-table:: **List of built-in context modifiers**
     :widths: 10 150 10